 Dr. Lesh: Well, I'm off.
 Now these tapes, I am going to have to present them you know.

 Diane: Or "That's Incredible."

-Steve: [stops laughing] I tried to answer her in my mind and she couldn't hear me.
-Now, I thought you said this Tangina Barrons was an *extraordinary* clairvoyant!
+Steve: I was trying to answer her with my mind and she couldn't hear me.
+Now I thought you said this Tangina Barens was an extraordinary...

-Tangina: I *am*!
-I just don't like trick answers.
+Tangina: [steps out again at the top of the stairs] I just don't like trick answers.

 Diane: You bastard.
 She's just a baby.
 Help her.
 Help her.
 Can you hear what's happening?
 Help her.

 Diane: We were wondering if you had experienced any... disturbances?

 Diane: Oh, you know... dishes or furniture, moving around by themselves.